twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 ### REMEMBERING
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Allows the user to recall any one experience they’ve ever had.
+- **효과:** Allows the user to recall any one experience they’ve ever had.
 The experience can be no longer than one minute per cypher level, but the recall is perfect, so (for example) if they saw someone dial a phone, they will remember the number.

 ### REMOTE VIEWER
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For one hour per cypher level, the user can see everything going on in the vicinity of the cypher, regardless of the distance between them.
+- **효과:** For one hour per cypher level, the user can see everything going on in the vicinity of the cypher, regardless of the distance between them.

 ### REPAIR UNIT
-- **Level:** 1d10
+- **레벨:** 1d10
-- **Effect:** The cypher becomes a multiarmed sphere that floats.
+- **효과:** The cypher becomes a multiarmed sphere that floats.
 It repairs one designated item (of its own level or lower) that has been damaged but not destroyed.
 The repair unit can also create spare parts, unless the GM rules that the parts are too specialized or rare (in which case, the unit repairs the device except for the specialized part).
 Repair time is 1d100 + 20 minutes.

 ### REPEATER
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** For the next minute, the user’s ranged weapon fires one additional time with ammo fabricated by the cypher.
+- **효과:** For the next minute, the user’s ranged weapon fires one additional time with ammo fabricated by the cypher.
 The weapon wielder can aim the free shot at the same target, or at a different target next to the first one.

 ### REPEL
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** One NPC within immediate range who is of a level lower than the cypher decides to leave, using their next five rounds to move away quickly.
+- **효과:** One NPC within immediate range who is of a level lower than the cypher decides to leave, using their next five rounds to move away quickly.

 ### RETALIATION
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For the next day, anyone striking the user receives a small burst of electricity that inflicts 1 point of damage (2 points if the cypher is level 4 or higher, 3 points if the cypher is level 6 or higher).
+- **효과:** For the next day, anyone striking the user receives a small burst of electricity that inflicts 1 point of damage (2 points if the cypher is level 4 or higher, 3 points if the cypher is level 6 or higher).
 No action or roll is required by the user.

 ### SECRET
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** The user can ask the GM one question and get a general answer.
+- **효과:** The user can ask the GM one question and get a general answer.
 The GM assigns a level to the question, so the more obscure the answer, the more difficult the task.
 Generally, knowledge that a PC could find by looking somewhere other than their current location is level 1, and obscure knowledge of the past is level 7.
 Gaining knowledge of the future is level 10, and such knowledge is always open to interpretation.
 The cypher cannot provide an answer to a question above its level.

 ### SHEEN
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For one week, the user’s cells are coated with a protective veneer that resists damage (+1 to Armor, or +2 to Armor if the cypher is level 5 or higher) and eases Might defense rolls by two steps.
+- **효과:** For one week, the user’s cells are coated with a protective veneer that resists damage (+1 to Armor, or +2 to Armor if the cypher is level 5 or higher) and eases Might defense rolls by two steps.
 However, healing is more difficult during this time; all recovery rolls suffer a –1 penalty.

 ### SHOCK ATTACK
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For the next day, each time the user strikes a solid creature or object, the attack generates a burst of electricity, inflicting 1 additional point of damage (2 points if the cypher is level 4 or higher, 3 points if the cypher is level 6 or higher).
+- **효과:** For the next day, each time the user strikes a solid creature or object, the attack generates a burst of electricity, inflicting 1 additional point of damage (2 points if the cypher is level 4 or higher, 3 points if the cypher is level 6 or higher).

 ### SHOCKER
-- **Level:** 1d6 + 4
+- **레벨:** 1d6 + 4
-- **Effect:** Delivers a powerful burst of electricity that shocks any creature touched, inflicting damage equal to the cypher’s level.
+- **효과:** Delivers a powerful burst of electricity that shocks any creature touched, inflicting damage equal to the cypher’s level.

 ### SKILL BOOST
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Dramatically but temporarily alters the user’s mind and body so they can ease one specific kind of physical action by three steps.
+- **효과:** Dramatically but temporarily alters the user’s mind and body so they can ease one specific kind of physical action by three steps.
 Once activated, this boost can be used a number of times equal to the cypher’s level, but only within a twenty-four-hour period.
 The boost takes effect each time the action is performed.
 For example, a level 3 cypher boosts the first three times that action is attempted.
 Roll a d100 to determine the action.
 01–15
 Melee attack
 16–30